 | Research diversity | Primarily one group (Zagreb) | Multiple independent groups |

-Peptides for tendon repair specifically
+Peptides for tendon and ligament repair

 BPC-157 has the most direct tendon data.
 Staresinic et al. (2003) showed accelerated Achilles tendon healing in rats, with improved biomechanical properties at the repair site.
 The peptide appeared to improve both the speed and quality of healing — tendons weren't just closing faster, they were structurally stronger.